metio/ilo/docs/content/usage/_index.md

 menu: main
 ---

-Make sure that `ilo` is [installed](./install) in your path or otherwise accessible from your terminal.
+Make sure that `ilo` is [installed](./install) in your PATH or otherwise accessible from your terminal.
 The following subcommands are currently available:

 ## ilo shell